readingcapital/readingcapital.github.io/volume-1/index.md

 1. The threat of unemployment allows to extend the working day, which increases the supply of labour without (much) additional outlay in $v$.
-It also allows to economy in the application of $c$.
+It also allows for economy in the application of $c$.
 "Overwork" of employed workers is not a contradiction to unemployment but the latter is used as a means for the former.

 2. The threat of unemployment also lowers wages.